ABOUT THE DROUGHT

 The State Water Resources Control Board has mandated that Californians stop the following activities, or face fines up to $500:

-WHAT WE’RE DOING TO FIGHT THE DROUGHT
+WHAT WE’RE DOING TO MAINTAIN A STABLE WATER SUPPLY

 Local water agencies and cities have been working together for years to make sure that we have a reliable water supply.
 In order to help ensure that regional water needs are met regardless of climate conditions, they have and will continue to: